ratt-ru/CubiCal/docs/parset.rst

 --flags-save=string
 	Save flags to named flagset in BITFLAG.
 If none or 0, will not save.
 	Default: cubical.
---flags-reinit-bitflags=bool
+--flags-save-legacy=keyword
+        Controls whether output flags are written to FLAG/FLAG_ROW.
+Is set to 'auto', then follows the --flag-save option.
+Default: auto --flags-reinit-bitflags=bool
         If true, reninitializes BITFLAG column from scratch.
-Useful if the bitflag column is damaged.
+Useful if you ended up with a botched one, but be careful what the state of the FLAG/FLAG_ROW column is when you use this option.
+Default: 0.
+--flags-warn-thr=float
+        If more than this fraction of data is flagged by the solver, issues gentle warnings.
+Default: 0.3.
+--flags-see-no-evil=bool
+        Proceed even if flag columns appear to be botched or damaged.
 Default: 0.

 [madmax]